 As the weeks progressed and our pregnancy continued to remain healthy, we realized that the narrative of our story had changed.
-During the time we made our adoption profile book we were unsure of our ability to carry a child to full-term and we were upfront about it, but now we had a baby growing in my belly and all signs pointed towards a healthy pregnancy.
-We began writing the birth mothers letters explaining the change in our situation, and on May 21st I received a very unexpected phone call from our adoption consultant.
+During the time that we made our adoption profile book we were unsure of our ability to carry a child to full-term and we were upfront about it, but now we had a baby growing in my belly and all signs pointed towards a healthy pregnancy.
+We began writing the birth mothers letters explaining the change in our situation, and on May 21st I received a very unexpected phone call.

 ‘Jeanette, do you want to be a mother?’
-I remember her excitedly asking me.
+I remember being asked excitedly by an adoption professional.
 I realized what was about to happen and halted the conversation.

 ‘Wait!’
 I felt like I shouted.
 ‘Can I three-way Zach onto this call?’
-I quickly dialed him in and told our consultant to continue.
+I quickly dialed him in and told the professional to continue.
 She laughed and explained that one of the birth mothers we sent our profile book and letter to chose us as the family to place her unborn son with.
 Zach, having received this call during his work hours, was completely in shock.
 I had not prepped him for the call I was looping him into.
 After a few questions and clarifications, we jubilantly said yes!
 What we thought would take about a year and a half ended up happening in six quick months.
-We were going to adopt!
+We were going to become parents, again!

 We met Barron in the hospital hallway as he was being wheeled into the nursery.
 The nurse who was pushing him down the hallway stopped when she saw us and asked, ‘Are you two adopting?’
 We nodded eagerly and she said, ‘Well here is your son!
 Would you like to meet him?’
 We rushed over to the clear bassinet and peered over the edge.
 Laying inside the bassinet was the most beautiful child we’ve ever laid eyes on, and one look at his sweet face was all it took to fall head over heels in love.
 I remember him slowly opening his eyes and blinking up at us.
 Zach smiled and said, ‘I see you peeking!’
 It was such a simple thing to say, but it is something I will never forget.
 It was a sweet little moment where I watched my husband become a father and a bond form between him and our son.
 Zach reached out and Barron’s tiny hand slowly closed around Zach’s finger.